-Tom Beck, 28, is BIMM’s Commercial Performance Manager.
+Toby Lawrence is BIMM’s Commercial Performance Manager.
 He’s lots of other things as well, including a multi-instrumentalist who has had hit singles across Europe and played with Calvin Harris, Example and Feeder, headlined venues including the O2 Shepherd’s Bush Empire, performed at festivals including Isle of Wight and V Festival, and appeared on shows such as X Factor, Britain’s Got Talent, Hollyoaks and Ant and Dec’s Saturday Night Takeaway.
 But, mainly, he’s BIMM’s Commercial Performance Manager, and what you want to know is…

 What does that mean exactly?

-My job mainly involves helping students to get paid performance work with our network of private entertainment agencies and session fixers.
+Toby’s job involves helping students to get paid performance work with our network of private entertainment agencies and session fixers.
 BIMM has established partnerships with leading agencies who specialise in private entertainment, from weddings and corporate events through to cruises and overseas hotel residencies, as well as a long-standing network of session fixers, all of whom pay our students competitive performance fees.

 Wait.
 What?
 I can earn money while I’m studying at BIMM?

 Absolutely.
 One of our main industry partners is Alive Network, who are the UK’s largest private entertainment agency and have many BIMM student acts on their roster.
 Students represented by Alive Network generally have at least one gig a week and often two or more, with many averaging 60-80 gigs per year.
 It’s the best paid weekend job on offer!

 How much money are we talking about here?